kojix2/deepl-cli/README.md

 ### Information

-Display a list of available languages (from)
+To display a list of available source languages:

 ```sh
 deepl -f
 ```

-Display a list of available languages (to)
+To display a list of available target languages:

 ```sh
 deepl -t
 ```

-Output usage information
+To output usage information:

 ```sh
 deepl -u